 Mom nods, not even mentioning my language.
 She believes in the right word for the right sentiment.
 She’s with me on this one.

 Robby mumbles in his sleep, and I turn in time to see Yoda raise his head.
 He studies my brother for several seconds, then relaxes into his nap again.

 Two miles down the road, when Robby wakes and sits up, Yoda does, too.
 My brother slides his window down.
 One small hand reaches out, waving to three men walking toward the day-labor center.
 “We’re going away,” he shouts.

 “Shushhhhh.
 And pull your arm inside.”
 Mom hits the button to close his window.
 “Go to sleep, Robby.
 We have a long ride ahead.”

 I grit my teeth against the impulse to scream.
-While we catch what precipitation does fall in barrels, government-subsidized EarthFuels—it’s headquarters only forty miles away in Concord—continues to release chemicals from fracking into the atmosphere and ground water.
+While we catch what precipitation does fall in barrels, government-subsidized EarthFuels—it’s headquarters only forty miles away in Concord, New Hampshire—continues to release chemicals from fracking into the atmosphere and ground water.
 EarthFuels, the largest corporation in the world, has operations across the planet and the most highly paid lobbyists in Congress.
 What can we, a family of three, do to offset that?

 I tap Mom’s arm.
 “Will you please tell me where we’re going?”

 She adjusts the steering wheel slightly, using both hands.
 “Soon.”